 An exceptionally rich, green oil, hemp seed oil is used widely in skin care for it's regenerative ingredients.
 Common uses include bodycare creams, lotions, facial or body oils, massage oils, shampoo, conditioner, shaving products, lip balm, and soaps.
 In hair care products, hemp seed oil increases elasticity, manageability, and shine.

+The following history and description , and the plate is from "American Medical Plants", by Charles Millspaugh, first published in 1892.
+Of course Cannabis sativa was not only legal then, but an important medicine official in the U.S.Pharmacopeia.
 This tall roughish annual, usually grows from 3 to 10 feet high.
 The distinctive leaves 3-5-7, are coarsely and sharply serrate, attenuate at both ends, dark-green above, pale and downy beneath.
 A native of the temperate portions of Asia, a plant of ancient cultivation- grows readily in North America, in waste places and cultivated grounds.

 The true Indian Hemp, i. e., that which contains to the fullest extent the narcotic properties of the herb, grows at altitudes of 6000 feet and over, principally in the Himalayas above Calcutta,and in Thibet.
 These plants differ in nowise botanically from those that grow at lower levels, but medically the variation is wide.
 In general practice the drug is used wherever an anodyne, hypnotic, or antispasmodic is judged necessary..

 "Kitchen Medicine" Herb profiles and Annies favorite remedies - formatted to read on your Kindle.

 Learn how to get a good nights sleep, cure a cold,